lopatin96/laravel-social-auth/README.md

 </p>
 ```

+### FortyServiceProvider
-and these lines to *app/Providers/FortyServiceProvider.php* as uses to manage redirections:
+Add these lines to *app/Providers/FortyServiceProvider.php* as uses to manage redirections:

 ```php
 use Atin\LaravelSocialAuth\Http\Responses\LoginResponse;